-Crescent's Automation Team Created The Answer
+Crescent's In-House Automation Team Created the Solution!

 The injection mold transfer included four molds producing 19 different diagnostic plates.
 The tools have four cavities with varying internal geometry.
 The external parts dimensions are common, allowing us to design automation to handle any plate configuration within the project.